The Case for Palliative Care

 Palliative Care Improves Quality While Maximizing Efficiency and Lowering Costs

 Thanks to modern medicine, people are living longer with serious and complex illnesses.
-But today’s fragmented health care system makes it difficult to effectively treat seriously ill patients—just when their numbers and needs are growing exponentially.
+But today’s fragmented health care system makes it difficult to effectively treat people living with a serious illness—just when their numbers and needs are growing exponentially.

 A new and better paradigm is clearly called for, a design for care that addresses population needs.
 Palliative care is that new paradigm.
 It provides interdisciplinary, team-driven care focused on patient-centered outcomes such as quality of life, symptom burden, emotional well-being, and caregiver need.
 Its emphasis on communication and continuity of care fits the episodic and long-term nature of serious, multifaceted illness.